metayeti/YABS.js/README.md

 YABS.js is a lightweight JavaScript build system.

-Version v1.0.0
+Version v1.1.0

 ## Dependencies

 - [uglify-js](https://www.npmjs.com/package/uglify-js) ( install with "npm -g install uglify-js" )
 - [MetaScript](https://www.npmjs.com/package/metascript) ( install with "npm -g install metascript" )

-The MetaScript package is only needed if the build leverages the preprocessor in some way.
+The MetaScript package is only needed if the build leverages the preprocessor in some way, otherwise you can ignore it.

 ## How it works

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and starts the build process.
 If the build is successful, you should see a "Build finished!" message at the end of the output.

-Please note that this is a "dumb" build system that only deals with individual files.
-It does not combine source files and it does not understand modules or `import`, `export` and `require` statements.
+Please note that this is a "dumb" build system that only deals with files and not source code (apart from the mangling and compressing capacity provided by uglify-js).
+This system does not understand modules, `import`, `export` and `require` statements.
 What it does is roughly the following:

 1. Clones the hierarchy of files provided, updating with newer files, into the output directory (typically "build/") as specified by the build instructions file.

-2. Minifies (also optionally, preprocesses) provided JavaScript files, optionally attaches a custom header.
+2. Minifies (also optionally, preprocesses) provided JavaScript files and optionally attaches a custom header to minified outputs.

-3. Matches `<script src="...">` attributes in the HTML files to the associated JS files, and updates those entries to match compiled filenames (by default, it changes extensions in those from .js to .min.js).
+3. Matches `<script src="...">` attributes in the HTML files to the associated JS files and updates those entries to match compiled filenames (in practice this usually means the extensions .js get converted to .min.js, but you can also specify custom output filenames or bundle multiple scripts into one).

-Please double (and triple) check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems (like [Babel](https://babeljs.io/)).
-It is unlikely that this system will be expanded much beyond the scope of what it currently does as it is purpose-built for my own projects.
-In practice this means that unless your needs closely align with mine, you will probably be better off using something else.
-This software is provided as-is as free and open source software, but it is not open for contribution.
-If you need to extend the featureset consider forking this project.
+Please double check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems.
+It is unlikely that this system will be expanded beyond the scope of what it currently does as it is purpose-built for my own projects.
+This software is provided as-is and as free and open source, but it is not currently open for contributions (mainly because the author considers it feature-complete and would rather spend time working on other projects).
+If you need to extend or modify the featureset that this software provides, consider forking this project.

 ## Basic usage